jierui-cell/jierui-cell.github.io/_pages/cv.md

 Education
 ======
-* B.A. in Computer Science, University of California, Berkeley, 2024
+* B.A. in Computer Science, with honors, University of California, Berkeley, 2024
-* B.A. in Molecular & Cell Biology, University of California, Berkeley, 2024
+* B.A. in Molecular & Cell Biology, with honors, University of California, Berkeley, 2024
-Graduate with honors and distinction in both majors.

 Research Experience
 ======